How To Make A Fairy Garden

-How To Make A Fairy Garden: which plants to use, how to make a fairy garden house, DIY fairy arbour, mailbox and DIY fairy accessories and decor.
+How To Make A Fairy Garden: DIY fairy garden ideas for plants to use, DIY fairy houses, DIY fairy arbour, mailbox and accessories.

 I usually start out making a fairy house with little dollar store or craft store bird houses, and make a few minor adjustments to make them into the perfect little fairy homes.